 - Those of you who have been with Family Formation for awhile (and those of you who keep asking for more web-based elements) will be glad to see the story entitled When Did God Start Loving Me?
 Click over to the top of the blog sidebar to see the brief video that goes with the story.
 On it’s own, the combo is perfect for your younger kids, but it can also be a great conversation springboard for your older Family Formation kids as well.

 - Each family received a little plastic model of an 11-12 week old pre-born baby along with a tiny flannel blanket and prayer card.
 I clearly remember my little ones playing with this baby, tucking her into a doll house crib.
 She lived on our prayer table as a constant reminder to pray for babies who had not yet been born.

 - For grown-ups, we recommend Contraception, Why Not? by Professor Janet Smith.
 It’s an outstanding presentation on the topic that stands up well to the test of time.
 You can find a transcript here.
 We also highly recommend this talk for your older teens.
-And if you have access to formed.org, we recommend her audio entitled Humanae Vitae 50 Years Later.
-(Their site doesn’t support direct links, so just type Janet Smith in the search bar.
+And if you have access to formed.org, we recommend a compilation of essays she gathered entitled Why Humanae Vitae was Right.

 - The other activity for everyone is to color the poster while talking a little about how a baby develops.
 The poster can also be made into a sign to carry if you happen to go to your local March for Life.